Before you can get new (and much-needed) membership management software, you must convince your board to make the investment.

 If you anticipate that your budget request will include funds for hiring project management, business analysis, selection, and/or implementation consultants, this is a good time to discuss the benefits of going with professional expertise rather than relying on in-house staff to take on this workload.

-In the meantime, you can discuss what goes into the price of an AMS project and why you can’t provide an estimate until you know exactly what you’re going to get from each vendor.
+In the meantime, you can discuss what goes into the price of new membership software and why you can’t provide an estimate until you know exactly what you’re going to get from each vendor.

 Factors affecting the budget include: